uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 * past - Show Outdated Events. [ecs-list-events cat='festival' past='yes']
 * key - Order with Start Date [ecs-list-events cat='festival' key='start date']

+With [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-options&utm_content=description) you also get the following options:

+* design - Shows improved design by default, or set to 'standard' for the regular one and 'compact' for a more compact listing
+* days - Number of days to show events for ie. [ecs-list-events days='7'] (for a week)
+* hiderecurring - Show only the first instance of a recurring event
+* tag - Show events with a tag [ecs-list-events tag='music'] or specify multiple tags [ecs-list-events tag='music,art']

 = How do I use this shortcode in a widget? =

 * You can put the shortcode in a text widget.
 * Not all themes support use of a shortcode in a widget.
 If a regular text widget doesn't work, put the shortcode in a <a href="https://wordpress.org/plugins/black-studio-tinymce-widget/">Visual Editor Widget</a>.

 = What are the classes for styling the list of events? = By default the plugin does not include styling.
-Events are listed in ul li tags with appropriate classes for styling.
+Events are listed in ul li tags with appropriate classes for styling with a bit of CSS.

 * ul class="ecs-event-list"
 * li class="ecs-event"